michaelneuder/she/README.md

 ## Methodology: Which methodology you plan to follow, though it may change: Waterfall, iterfall, Agile, mash-up of …
-	We plan on following a mix of Agile and iterfall, so we may better focus on developing particular skillsets and applying them to the project.
+	We plan on following a mix of Agile and waterfall, so we can better focus on developing particular skillsets and applying them to the project.
 ## Project Tracking software:

     Name of the software you will use
         Trello is most common
         Pivotal Tracker
-        Basecamp
+        *Basecamp
         GitHub Issues & Milestones
     Link to project tracking software: make sure instructor and TAs have access Be sure to continue to use this throughout the semester!
 Even though these are small projects, the point is to practice the methodologies and tools used in industry!